-Health Occupations Department - Associate of Applied Science Degree in Office Administration (concentrations in Legal and Office Technology) - Certificate in Office Administration (concentrations in Legal and Office Technology) - Skill Sets in Administrative Office Management, Records Clerk and Word Processing Program Description The Office Administration program provides opportunities for individuals to develop marketable skills in the areas of office procedures, interpersonal relations, office technology, office accounting, written communication and computer applications to meet the demands and expanded responsibilities of today's administrative workforce.
+OFFICE ADMINISTRATION Business & Information Technology Division - Associate of Applied Science Degree in Office Administration (concentrations in Legal and Office Technology) - Certificate in Office Administration (concentrations in Legal and Office Technology) - Skill Sets in Records Clerk and Word Processing Program Description The Office Administration program provides opportunities for individuals to develop marketable skills in the areas of office procedures, interpersonal relations, office technology, office accounting, written communication and computer applications to meet the demands and expanded responsibilities of today's administrative workforce.
 Individuals who have attained a Certified Professional Secretary (CPS) rating and who have successfully completed the Certified Administrative Professional (CAP) exam may receive credit hours toward the Office Administration associate of applied science degree.
 Students may contact the associate dean for more information about advanced placement.
-Note: The associate of applied science degree transfers at least 30 technical credits and applicable Arts & Sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable liberal arts credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
 Contact (505) 224-3811 for more information.
 Career and Advancement Opportunities Graduate job placement for office administration has been 88 to 100 percent since 1997.
 The office administration profession offers a challenging and rewarding career.
 The program provides graduates with the foundation to move into positions with more responsibility and higher wages.
 Many administrative professionals are taking over duties once held by middle managers.
 Employment growth is expected in the administrative profession-according to the U.S. Department of Labor, 400,000 new jobs will be added to the workforce by the year 2005.

 Special Requirements None.

-Contact Information Program information is available from the Business Occupations Department at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Contact Information Program information is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+OFFICE ADMINISTRATION (LEGAL CONCENTRATION) DEGREE AND CERTIFICATE